shubhsardana29/newsrise/README.md

 ## How to Use

+1. Upon launching the app, you will be greeted with a splash screen that animates with a fading effect.
+After a short delay, the app will automatically navigate to the sign-in page.

+2. On the sign-in page, you can enter your email and password to sign in.
+If you don't have an account, you can tap on the "Create Account" button to create a new account.
-1. Upon launching the app, you will see a carousel slider displaying top headlines from the business category.
+3. After signing in, you will see a carousel slider displaying top headlines from the business category.

-2. Swipe left or right to view different articles in the carousel.
+4. Swipe left or right to view different articles in the carousel.

-3. Tap on an article to view its details.
+5. Tap on an article to view its details.

-4. To save an article for later reading, tap on the bookmark icon.
-The saved articles will be synced with Firebase Cloud Firestore.
+6. To save an article for later reading, tap on the bookmark icon.
+The saved articles will be synced with Firebase Cloud Firestore, ensuring you can access them from any device.

-5. To view your saved articles, switch to the "Saved Articles" tab.
+7. To view your saved articles, switch to the "Saved Articles" tab.
 The saved articles will be retrieved from Firestore and displayed in the list.

-6. To search for articles, type keywords in the search bar.
+8. To search for articles, type keywords in the search bar in Recently viewed tab.

 ## Deployed Link